|

 The

-working with producer and orchestra leader Jeff Wayne.
+2000s saw the engineer working with Lisa Stansfield on her album The Moment before reaching new heights working with American-born producer and orchestra leader Jeff Wayne.
 Wayne

-asked Gary to remix and restore Wayne’s 1978 classic masterpiece Jeff
+asked Gary to remix and restore the 1978 classic masterpiece Jeff

 Wayne’s Musical Version Of The War Of The Worlds into